-Mouth ulcers usually look like round, white sores on the inner lining of your child’s mouth, or on the surface of her gums or tongue.
+Mouth ulcers usually look like round, white sores on the inner lining of your child’s mouth, or on the surface of your child’s gums or tongue.

 These sores can be painful, especially when your child eats salty or spicy foods.
 Sometimes your child might even refuse food until the ulcers start to heal.

 If an infection is causing the ulcers, your child might also have a fever.

 Does your child need to see a doctor about mouth ulcers?

 If you think your child might have ulcers related to a mouth infection, it’s a good idea to see your GP.